isabella232/OctoStyle/_pages/markdown.md

 ## Link to the Octopus Guides

 The Octopus Guides combine content to allow users to specify their entire CI/CD pipeline and access a guide for their specific pipeline.
-It is sometimes helpful to link to the guides, with specific options predefined, rather than the default options.
+It is sometimes helpful to link to the guides with specific options predefined rather than the default options.

 You can create the links to use by adding query parameters to the URL for the guides `https://www.octopus.com/docs/guides`: